By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 When I first started to workout, I thought keeping a lower caloric intake, even if I was working out really hard, would give me the best results.
 When I began to study the human body and how it responds to exercise, however, I learned that I couldn’t be more wrong!
 I was actually causing myself to lose muscle.

 A lot of us are not eating enough, so this is really important to understand.
 When you’re hungry, your body draws protein from your muscles, reducing your muscle mass and eventually slowing your metabolism.
 It’s so important to properly fuel your body before and after a workout so that you can give yourself energy to get through your workout and heal properly afterwards.
-Here are some examples of perfect meals and snacks to eat before and after your workout to increase muscle tone and stay lean.
+Here are some examples of perfect meals and snacks to increase muscle tone and stay lean.

 The best pre-workout foods contain some form of complex carbohydrates and protein.
 Proteins are the building blocks for muscle growth, so they are important to have before a workout.
 Carbohydrates are also important to have so that you have energy for your entire workout.
 Fats, on the other hand, should usually be avoided pre-workout, because they slow your digestion down.
 Eating foods high in fat can often make you feel more sluggish, and sit in your stomach like a rock.
 The next time you’re looking for that ideal pre-workout energy boost, consider grabbing one of the following items.